 In recent years, our community has debated the merits of relocating the Art Gallery of Greater Victoria to a downtown location or alternatively transforming it for future generations.
 After careful consideration, we have concluded that staying right where we are — in this historic building and perfect environment in which to appreciate art — is the best way forward.
 Today, the leadership of the Art Gallery of Greater Victoria is setting the stage for making our gallery all that it can be.
 We ask you to consider the possibilities ahead, and help us lead the way.
 If you have any comments, questions, or concerns, please email us at email@example.com.

-As Galleries and Museums have evolved there has been a significant increase in the demand by visitors, staff and members for increase public spaces for programming, for exhibitions and for community gathering space.
+As Galleries and Museums have evolved there has been a significant increase in the demand by visitors, staff, and members for increase public spaces for programming, for exhibitions and for community gathering space.
 Now visitors to museums and galleries want to interact with others and the collections when they visit community cultural spaces; the AGGV has simply run out of room to make this happen.
 The Art Gallery of Greater Victoria must renew their current space in order to properly store and display their extensive collection.
-Current on-site storage is limited and is becoming congested, creating potential risk for the Gallery and the collection.
+Current on-site storage is limited and is becoming congested, creating a potential risk for the Gallery and the collection.
 As well, current exhibition space allows for only 5% of the AGGV's treasures to be displayed.

 THE NEXT GALLERY